biicode/docs/c++/publish-reuse.rst

 .. code-block:: bash

-   ~$ bii publish
+   ~math$ bii publish

-This should upload your code to the servers, you can browse it in your profile: **https://www.biicode.com/username** (block myblock, version number 0).
+This should upload your code to the servers, you can browse it in your profile: **https://www.biicode.com/username** (block math, version number 0).

-:underline:`Remember` to replace ``username`` with your actual biicode user name.
-It is also a good idea to rename ``myblock`` for something more meaningful.

 You just published your code as DEV (one of the possible publishing tags: DEV, ALPHA, BETA, STABLE) which means that such code is for your own development and testing.
 Take into account that each time you publish as DEV it overwrites the last version published.